knadh/listmonk-site/docs/docs/upgrade.md

 # Upgrade

+Some versions may require changes to the database.
+These changes or database "migrations" are applied automatically and safely, but, it is recommended to take a backup of the Postgres database before running the `--upgrade` option, especially if you have made customizations to the database tables.

 ## Binary
 - Download the [latest release](https://github.com/knadh/listmonk/releases) and extract the listmonk binary.
 - `./listmonk --upgrade` to upgrade an existing DB.
 Upgrades are idempotent and running them multiple times have no side effects.